1.1. The following definitions and rules of interpretation apply in this agreement:

 (b) if the representatives of either party are unable to resolve the Dispute within 30 days of service of the Dispute Notice, the Dispute shall be referred to a director of Groop and if relevant, a director of the Customer, or if there is not director, the most senior person able to deal with the Dispute, who shall attempt in good faith to resolve it; and

-(c) if for any reason the Parties referred to in 27.1(b) are unable to resolve the Dispute within 30 days of it being referred to them, the parties will attempt to settle it by mediation in accordance with the CEDR Model Mediation Procedure.
+(c) if for any reason the Parties referred to in 27.1(b) are unable to resolve the Dispute within 30 days of it being referred to them, the parties will attempt to settle it by mediation in accordance with the Centre for Effective Dispute Resolution (CEDR) Model Mediation Procedure.
 Unless otherwise agreed between the parties, the mediator shall be nominated by CEDR.
-To initiate the mediation, a party must serve notice in writing (ADR notice) to the other party to the Dispute, requesting a mediation.
+To initiate the mediation, a party must serve notice in writing (Alternative Dispute Resolution (ADR notice)) to the other party to the Dispute, requesting a mediation.
 A copy of the ADR notice should be sent to CEDR.
 The mediation will start not later than 30 days after the date of the ADR notice.

 26.2.
 No party may commence any court proceedings in relation to the whole or part of the Dispute until 30 days after service of the ADR notice, provided that the right to issue proceedings is not prejudiced by a delay.

 26.3.
 If the Dispute is not resolved within 14 days after service of the ADR notice, or either party fails to participate or to continue to participate in the mediation before the expiration of the said period, or the mediation terminates before the expiration of the said period of 30 days, the Dispute shall be finally resolved by the courts of England.